- Managing pain and symptoms so each day can be lived to its fullest.

 - Compassionate care by hospice team members.

-- A Registered Nurse on call 24 hours a day to answer questions and provide support.
+- A Registered Nurse is available 24 hours a day, 7 days of the week, to answer questions and provide support.

 - Coordination of care to maintain dignity and independence.